mingdom/omninmo/docs/devplan/exposure_breakdown_refactoring.md

 The changes are substantial but manageable with careful planning and comprehensive testing.
 The benefits of the refactoring outweigh the risks, and the end result will be a more robust and maintainable codebase.

-The immediate fix we've implemented provides a stable foundation for the larger refactoring effort, ensuring that the application continues to work correctly while we implement the long-term solution.
+The immediate fixes we've implemented provide a stable foundation for the larger refactoring effort, ensuring that the application continues to work correctly while we implement the long-term solution.
+These fixes have addressed several specific issues:

+1. **Chart Title Consistency**: Ensuring that chart titles are consistent between the data transformation functions and the UI components.

+2. **Pending Activity Value Extraction**: Improving the extraction of pending activity values from CSV files by checking multiple columns, making the code more robust against variations in CSV format.

+3. **Pending Activity Value Preservation**: Ensuring that pending activity values are preserved when updating prices, maintaining the integrity of the portfolio summary.

+4. **Comprehensive Testing**: Adding tests to verify that pending activity values are correctly extracted and preserved, including tests for different CSV formats.

+These fixes have improved the robustness of the codebase, but the long-term solution outlined in this plan will provide a more comprehensive and maintainable architecture.